appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ### AS Verification

 When the Vesper Token is created, the AS verifies its signature.
-This is a important step in preventing unauthorized or tampered tokens from being used.
 The Vesper Token contains SD-JWTs (with claims) and associated NA Receipts, and its signature is signed by a delegate certificate.

 - Signature Verification: The AS ensures that the Vesper Token’s signature is valid and matches the certificate provided.
 - Action on Failure: If the Vesper Presentation (the wrapped SD-JWTs and Receipts) is invalid, the AS will stop processing the request, ensuring that the call will not proceed under fraudulent conditions.